Robin254-hash/robin254-hash.github.io/_pages/resume.md

 -Administered user access policies within Active Directory and maintained the hardware/software inventory pipeline.

--Conductedd a cybersecurity awareness training to employees on phishing, social engineering and typosquatting attacks, identifiaction and avoidance.
+-Conducted a cybersecurity awareness training to employees on phishing, social engineering and typosquatting attacks, identifiaction and avoidance.

 ## **SECURITY PROJECTS AND LABS**
 **SOC Level 1- TryHackMe**